Cauliflower-Carrot Golden "Rice"

 I can’t help it.
 I surreptitiously assess what people around me are eating, reading, working on, or watching, and I will shamelessly eavesdrop on their conversations.
 (I think the eavesdropping is genetic—my mom was once invited to join someone else’s birthday dinner while we were at Mr. Chow’s because she was listening to their convo and decided to interject. #shameless)

 I’m currently in the air, and a very unlikely pair has bonded across the aisle from me.
-She’s a young “ratchet” artist with electric blue hair, he’s a 40 year-old banker, and they’ve been talking nonstop since boarding in Miami.
+She’s a young hip hop artist with electric blue hair, he’s a 40 year-old banker, and they’ve been talking nonstop since boarding in Miami.
 After sharing her journey as a musician, she ate a hot dog and is now sharing her French fries with him while he explains shorting stocks.
-They’re basically best friends, which is awesome and fascinating.
+They’re basically best friends, which is pretty damn awesome.

 The guy next to me is reading emails in Spanish and sighing a lot, so I assume he’s very busy and important, and the man in the window seat is taking copious handwritten notes in a spiral notebook containing illegible calculations.
 He definitely works for NASA. (asdkjfdjkl!!
 He felt my gaze and we just made eye contact.
 Now it’s weird.
 Oops.)